 Scholarships & Financial Aid

 Blair Academy at Vanderbilt is committed to making the study of music possible for all qualified students.
 The scholarship program was established by the founders of the school in 1965.
 Auditions take place each spring; awards are made for the coming academic year.
 Financial assistance is not available for adults (over the age of 19 or has graduated from high school) enrolled in the Academy.
-Limited funds may be available for new students at other times of the year.
+Need-based scholarships may be awarded to new students at other times of the year.
 See the Blair Academy Handbook or contact Elm Stephenson, the Academy registrar, for more information.

 If you are not a current Blair Academy student and are looking for scholarship information, please contact the Academy registrar, Elm Stephenson.